nysschens/tradeapp-api-client/README.md

 ## Usage

-First, we need to create a client object to connect to the trading platform servers.
-You will need to acquire an API username and password for the app from a broker, then pass the credentials into the client object for logging in, like this.
+First, you'll need to create a client object to connect to the trading platform servers with.
+You will need an API username and password from whatever trade platform you subscribe to.
+Ask your broker for that info.
+Then pass those credentials into the client object for logging in, like this.

 ```php
 $client = new \TradeApp\ApiClient("https://<username>:<password>@<hostname>");